Kvieta1990/Kvieta1990.github.io/_posts/2022-11-26-notes_jupyterhub.md

 Then we can go back to the `Installation` part for installing `R`.
 Once installed, we can refer to the instructions in Ref.
 [16] for installation of jupyterlab kernel.
 While installing `IRkernel`, if it says some dependency package nees to be re-installed due to the version issue, we just use the same command, i.e., `install.packages('')` to install whatever missing packages.
 After that, when executing `IRkernel::installspec()`, we may have the issue that `jupyter` command cannot be found.
 This is because when following the instructions in Ref.
 [1] for setting up jupyterhub, the `jupyter`, etc. executables are installed in `/opt/jupyterhub/bin` directory which is not in the system environment path.
 So, we need to `sudo su` to change to the `root` user and edit the `.bashrc` file under the `root` home directory after which we want to do `source .bashrc` to make it take effect.
 Then getting back to `R` and execute `IRkernel::installspec()` should be fine.

+## Issue-36 Installation of `Scala` kernel

+**Solution:** The instructions in Ref.
+[24] can be followed to install the almond `Scala` kernel.
+One thing to notice is that the `--use-bootstrap` flag in the instruction no longer works, and I found removing the flag works just fine.

 <br />

 <b>References</b>